 Mini Prosciutto with Melon Appetizer Cups

 Prosciutto and Melon go together so well.
 These Prosciutto with Melon Appetizer Cups are a take on the classic appetizer.
-Prosciutto is crisped up, mixed with melon, cilantro and citrus, then piled into crunchy phyllo cups.
+Prosciutto is crisped up, mixed with melon, cilantro, and citrus, then piled into crunchy phyllo cups.
 Crispy, sweet, salty and fresh and then made even better with a cold glass of Columbia Crest Pinot Gris.
 This post is part of a year-long series of wine paired recipes that I have been hired by Columbia Crest to develop.
-To see all my Columbia Crest wine-paired recipes, click here.

 I hear that!

 Dinner parties are completely different for me now than how they used to be.
 I used to spend the whole day in the kitchen happily cooking for guests.
 Now I’m lucky if I can spare 30 minutes.
 The key to me, therefore, is to keep it as quick and simple as possible.